 This course covers key concepts of college algebra.
 Topics include but are not limited to: solving equations and inequalities, functions, logarithmic equations, and pre-calculus.

 This course provides an overview of essential computer knowledge and skills aimed at beginning to intermediate computer users.
 The course begins with the basics of using Windows, basic internet literacy, and basic internet searches.
-Students then step through targeted skills with Microsoft Word, Excel, PowerPoint, and Access.
+Students then step through targeted skills with Microsoft Word, Excel, and PowerPoint.
 Students complete a Capstone Project that requires them to integrate the four Microsoft products to create two workplace deliverables.
 All assignments include starting templates and step-by-step visuals to support student learning.

 This course provides students with an overview of the criminal justice system and its processes.
 It examines the courtroom work group, the trial process, and challenges to the process.
 It also provides an overview of the juvenile court system.